We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - not supportive enough for high-intensity workouts

 - Price: $$

 - Size range: XS–L, L plus, all with options for extra one-inch panel

 Whether you’re new to pumping or not, you can expect to spend anywhere from an average of 10 to 30 minutes per pumping session.
 We can all agree that it’s not the most exciting way to spend your precious moments — especially if you have to hold the breast pump the entire time.

-The Simple Wishes D*LITE Hands-Free Pumping Bra makes the experience more tolerable thanks to the built-in cutouts in the cups that are designed to hold most major breast pump brands and give you the freedom to do anything else.
+The Simple Wishes Adjustable Hands-Free Pumping Bra makes the experience more tolerable, thanks to the built-in cutouts in the cups that are designed to hold most major breast pump brands.

 Other essential features include adjustable and convertible shoulder straps that can transform this bra into racerback, strapless, halter, and traditional tank styles.
 It’s soft to the touch, yet the four-way layering provides added support and a secure seal when the breast shield is inserted.